0

 You just need to give it, and your skin, the time it needs.

 In those cases, I’d always suggest working with a trusted aesthetician or dermatologist who can safely guide you through the right professional treatments and support your products at home.
+That way you can speed up your skin's renewal processes in a safer way.

 Think of in-clinic treatments as the accelerator, and your skincare as the steady engine that keeps the results going.

-Important Note: Not ALL Results Take Weeks or Months
+Important Note: Not All Results Take Weeks or Months

 Some products can make your skin look and feel different almost instantly, especially if your barrier has been depleted or your skin is parched.